New Students for a Democratic Society: 2000s

-The second SDS National Convention took place July 27–30, 2007 at Wayne State University in Detroit, Michigan.
+From July 27–30 2007, the second SDS National Convention took place at Wayne State University in Detroit, Michigan.
 Approximately 200 members of SDS attended what was a constitutional convention.
 The primary focus of the convention was to democratically create a national structure and vision for the organization.
-These goals were achieved, though all decisions made at the convention will be sent back to the SDS chapters for a process of ratification which is currently under way.
+These goals were achieved, though all decisions made at the convention will be sent back to SDS chapters for a process of ratification which is currently under way.